Recently in Customer Loyalty Programs Category

 So, what you need is a way to detect Bad Customers.

 How Would This Work?
-Create A Bad Customer Training Exercise
+Create A Specialized Bad Customer Training Exercise

 If you knew a user was going to turn out to be a Maria, your staff could gently turn her request for confidential information down.
 Staff would explain that it is policy to only give away confidential information to proven and loyal customers.

-There are two top notch Universities, Northwestern's Kellogg School of Management Dispute Resolution Research Center, and Harvard's Program on Negotiation, each which provide standard negotiation exercises, which you can review on line for free.
+Two top notch Universities are: Northwestern's Kellogg School of Management Dispute Resolution Research Center, and Harvard's Program on Negotiation, each which provide standard negotiation exercises, which you can review on line for free.
 Each has its own Linkedin Group, DRRC Linkedin Group, and PON Linkedin Group.

 DRR and PON have free newsletters, seminars and useful resources.
 They also have for profit training seminars.